 If you have ever dined at the Original Oyster House on the Mobile Causeway, there’s a great likelihood Cedric Hudson prepared your dish.
-In 2021, Hudson celebrated his 35th year working at the restaurant.
-He is the longest tenured employee at either of the restaurant’s locations.
+As the longest tenured employee at either of the restaurant’s locations, Hudson celebrated his 35th year in 2021.
 What makes his longevity even more impressive is that his primary job is as a voting machine tech for Mobile County.
 For the past 35 years, Hudson has worked 8 to 4 pm in the election department in west Mobile.
 Afterwards, he drives to the Causeway to clock in for the dinner rush.
-In a time where work ethics, commitment and accountability are at an all-time low, Hudson’s anniversary celebration epitomizes dependability at its finest.
+In a time where work ethic, commitment and accountability are at an all-time low, Hudson’s anniversary epitomizes dependability at its finest.

-Born and raised in Mobile Alabama, Hudson was the second oldest of four brothers.
+Born and raised here in Mobile, Hudson was the second oldest of four brothers.
 As a senior in high school, he became a bag boy at the local grocery store.
-He learned early on a sense of responsibility, loyalty and duty.
+He acquired a sense of responsibility, loyalty and duty early on.

 Hudson’s cousin worked at the Original Oyster House when it first opened on the Causeway and shared they were hiring.
 Joining the Oyster House team in 1986 as a dishwasher, he found another lifelong career after only a few months when he was promoted to cook.
 Through many ups and downs, Hudson experienced the restaurant’s growth and success as well as the flooding, tropical storms, hurricanes, the BP oil spill, a relocation after Katrina and now the pandemic.